 Hacking is related to malicious programming attacks on the internet and other networks.
 Hackers are experts at gaining access to password-protected systems, extracting valuable data, or compromising a website.

 Companies of any size are susceptible and the attacks are often automated, as opposed to specifically targeted.
-Any type of website is at risk; and if you’re running a popular CMS, such as WordPress, Joomla or Umbraco, then your site can be identified as a potential for targeted attack.
-There are more than 100,000 known viruses and CMS sites continue to be injected with malware every day.
+Any type of website is at risk; and if you’re running a popular CMS, such as WordPress, Joomla or Umbraco, then your site can be identified as a potential for a targeted attack.
+There are more than 100,000 known viruses and CMS sites continue to be injected with malware.
+Google blacklists over 10,000 websites every day for malware and around 50,000 for phishing every week.

 WordPress is a fantastic, free, open source CMS.
 But, as with any CMS, you still need to take care of it and keep it secure.